Best Shoes to Pack for Italy

 I really enjoy running in Rome and going jogging on my Italy travels.
 So, I often pack a pair of stylish leather sneakers PLUS a pair of lightweight running shoes.

 Yes, I tend to violate the two-shoe minimum when I pack.
 But let me explain!

-Flexible, breathable, cloth-top sneakers are easy to cram into a suitcase.
+Flexible, breathable, textile-upper sneakers are easy to cram into a suitcase.
 They weigh very little and they hardly take up any room.
 This is a great “extra” pair to throw in should you want another option, especially on those mornings after a long day of sightseeing and your feet are sore.